-However, when we think of OSHA and material handling, we all too often think simply of operator training.
+When we think of OSHA and material handling, we all too often think simply of operator training.
 But the guidelines for keeping forklift operators and pedestrians safe extend far beyond the scope of training.
 However, before we address these areas of concern, let’s take a quick look at some of the lesser-known conditions for which operator training is required:

-During the recession, forklifts have been shuffled and employees re-assigned.
+Forklifts can been shuffled and employees re-assigned.
 Making sure they are up to speed with the new conditions is essential for a safe facility and compliance with OSHA regulations.
 Now, let’s look at some of the conditions that could put your OSHA inspection in peril.

-Horns – Are all the horns working on your lift trucks?
+- Horns – Are all the horns working on your lift trucks?
 OSHA requires truckers to “sound the horn at cross aisles and other locations where the vision is obstructed.”
 1910.178 (n) (4) To further protect employees and ensure a safe facility, back-up alarms are a best practice.
 Are your lifts equipped and are they all in good working order?

-Seat Belts – Are your lift truck’s seat belts all in good working order?
+- Seat Belts – Are your lift truck’s seat belts all in good working order?

-Tires -Chunked tires or severely worn tires present a significant hazard for operators and pedestrians alike.
+- Tires -Chunked tires or severely worn tires present a significant hazard for operators and pedestrians alike.

-Gauges – Are all the gauges and indicators in good working order on each of your lift trucks?
+- Gauges – Are all the gauges and indicators in good working order on each of your lift trucks?
 This includes hour meters, oil pressure, temperature and any other gauge installed by the manufacturer.

-Forks – When was the last time your forks were inspected for wear, cracks or other unsafe conditions?
+- Forks – When was the last time your forks were inspected for wear, cracks or other unsafe conditions?

-Lighting – Are your forklifts appropriately equipped with working lights, where lighting is less than 2 lumens per square foot?
+- Lighting – Are your forklifts appropriately equipped with working lights, where lighting is less than 2 lumens per square foot?
 1910.178 (h) (2).
 This generally means all forklifts that enter a semi-trailer while equipped with an opaque or solid roof will require lights on your lift truck.
 To reinforce facility safety and provide additional protection, safety lights are recommended on the rear overhead guard.

 - Fire Extinguishers – Depending upon the class of potential fire, employees must be provided with fire extinguishers so that their distance from an extinguisher is no more than 50 ft (class B hazard area) to 75 ft (Class A and D).
 In the absence of an appropriate sprinkler system, forklifts that travel out into a facility without adequate fire extinguisher coverage should be equipped with an extinguisher, particularly if you use IC engine trucks.
 If using IC it is always a best practice to minimize facility hazards by equipping your lift trucks with a working fire extinguisher.

-Battery Changing – Is your battery changing station safe?
+- Battery Changing – Is your battery changing station safe?
 If you are using a crane, has it been inspected recently for safety?
 Do you have the appropriate personal equipment for changing batteries (gloves, goggles etc…), and are there appropriate warning signs?

-Wheel chocks – If your forklifts are parked on an incline, not only must the brakes be set and the engine in neutral, but the wheels must be chocked.
+- Wheel chocks – If your forklifts are parked on an incline, not only must the brakes be set and the engine in neutral, but the wheels must be chocked.
 Does your facility have wheel chocks at locations (dock ramps) where these are required?
 OSHA does not give an inclined degree, so think conservatively.
 It is better to be over-prepared than under-prepared.
 In addition to wheel chocks for forklifts, your facility must provide wheel chocks for semi-trailers to keep them secured against the dock during loading and unloading.
 Are all your semi-trailer wheel chocks available and in good working condition?

-Lock-outs – If a forklift is in need of repair, it must remain out of service until repairs are made.
+- Lock-outs – If a forklift is in need of repair, it must remain out of service until repairs are made.
 How do you ensure that this forklift is not being used by an unsuspecting employee?
 Lock-out kits prevent forklifts from being used by employees until they are repaired and returned to service.

 Remember, when it comes to operating a lift truck, an operator must: